zubairahm3d/AI-Checkers-Game/README.md

 # Checkers Game with AI

 ## Overview
-This project, developed for an Artificial Intelligence course at FAST NUCES, is a Python-based implementation of the Checkers game.
+This project, developed for an Artificial Intelligence (Spring 2024) course at FAST NUCES, is a Python-based implementation of the Checkers game.
 It allows a human player to compete against an AI opponent or observe two AI agents playing against each other.
 The AI employs the Minimax algorithm with Alpha-Beta pruning and a heuristic evaluation function to make strategic decisions.

 ## Features
 - **Game Modes**: